AlphaNtihinduka/To-Do-List/README.md

 # To-Do-List

-> The project focused on creating To do list structure
+> The project focused on creating To do list structure for organising the daily completed or non-completed activities.

 ## Built With
 - HTML
 - CSS
 -JAVASCRIPT
+-Webpack
 ​
 ## Live Demo (if available)